 Language: The language in Brazil is Portuguese and not Spanish, as you may have assumed.
 Spanish may help you get around.

-Visa: Many visitors, although not most Europeans, do need a visa to enter Brazil and this can be obtained from your local Brazilian Consulate.
+Visa: Many visitors, although not most Europeans, do need a visa to enter Brazil and this can be obtained from your local Brazilian Consulate or on line.
 If you have any doubts about the need for a visa you should consult the airline with whom you will be flying.
 Tourist visas normally allow the visitor to stay for three months and can be extended for a further three months if necessary.
 A tourist visa does not give you the right to work.

 Size: With an area of 8.5 million square kilometers (3.3 million square miles), a coastline of over 7,200 kilometers (4,500 miles) of warm, white beaches and a population of over 205 million, Brazil is the world’s fifth largest nation in terms of area and population, and has one of the ten biggest economies.

 There are 23 metropolitan areas in the country with a population of over one million, of which São Paulo is the largest with 21 million residents (and also the largest city in the Southern Hemisphere), and Rio de Janeiro second with just over 12 million.

 Dress: Cariocas, as the local residents are called, dress casually outside the office.
 None of Rio’s top restaurants insist on collar and tie, although some downtown business clubs do.

 Collar and tie still predominate in more formal office and business surroundings and most women wear dresses or skirts.
 Ladies should remember to pack a jacket or shawl when coming to Rio as some of the city’s buildings and restaurants can be a little over enthusiastic with their air conditioning.